There is No Such Thing as White Hat SEO

 All SEO is Gray Hat at Best

-At its best, SEO is truly a game that pits marketers (whether direct or agency) against a platform that owns the user experience.
+At its best, all SEO tuning is truly a game that pits marketers (whether direct or agency) against a platform that owns the user experience.

-In such a scenario, white hat SEO can and does not exist.
+In such a scenario, white-hat SEO tactics do not exist.

-At its best SEO is gray hat.
-Black hat SEO is at its worst.
+At its best, SEO is a gray hat, while black hat SEO tactics are the worst.

-In reality, marketers truly interested in the long-term viability and sustainability of their clients' SEO campaigns should always seek to be on the cutting edge of white hat SEO.
+In reality, marketers truly interested in the long-term viability and sustainability of their clients' SEO campaigns should always seek to be on the cutting edge of white hat SEO practices.

 Author